SWIVELWHEEL FAQ's

 Does the Swivelwheel system have lights?

 Yes!
 The system has all necessary lights installed.
 There are running, right and left turn, and brake lights.
 There is a 4-wire flat connector for interfacing with the tow vehicle.
-If the vehicle does not have a 4-wire plug, adapters are available upon request.

-NOTE: All states require either lighting or flagging all loads or accessories extending beyond 48" from the rear of the tow vehicles tail lights these are department of transportation regulations.
+NOTE: All states require either lighting or flagging all loads or accessories extending beyond 48" from the rear of the tow vehicles tail lights these are department of transportation regulations